 Allowing new moms bring their babies with them to class is something that my clients really appreciate.
 It relieves the stress of them having to find child care and it’s fun having the energy of these little ones in the studio.
 It’s also great bonding time for mom and baby.

 An unseen and huge benefit to pre and post natal classes is the community that they build.
 It is extremely helpful for the pregnant women in class to be able to see and talk to the post natal students about their experiences and how the class has helped them.
 I can’t tell you how many times a pregnant client will stay after class to ask a new mom about her delivery.
 It creates a strong bond between the women.
 They share stories, tips and suggestions with each other.
 I have many examples of women and children (infants who met in class) who have continued their friendships years later.
 This is a great opportunity to build a tight knit group who see your studio as not only a place to exercise, but as a supportive and vital community.

 Jennifer Gianni is a Balanced Body® Master Instructor and holds Balanced Body courses at her studio, Fusion Pilates in Asheville, as well as in Charlotte and Raleigh NC.
-She is the creator of the Fusion Pilates Pre & Post Natal series of DVDs, as well as a series of apparatus protocol DVDs designed for professional teachers.
+She is the creator of the Fusion Pilates Pre & Post Natal video series, as well as a series of apparatus protocol videos designed for professional teachers.
 Jennifer teaches her Fusion Pre & Post Natal Teacher Training course around the United States and yearly in Japan.
 She is looking forward to presenting at Pilates on Tour® in London.